Showing posts with label Teenagers. Show all posts

 Thousands of people today, including teenagers, are heavy smokers due to various reasons such as nervousness, pressure, frustration, and stress.

-Smoking has claimed and continues to claim thousands of lives yearly, that it become an urgent issue to the World Health Organization (WHO) to institute a "No Tobacco Day" on May 31, 1987, to discourage and eradicate cigarette smoking.
+Smoking has claimed and continues to claim thousands of lives yearly, so it became an urgent issue for the World Health Organization (WHO) to institute a "No Tobacco Day" on May 31, 1987, to discourage and eradicate cigarette smoking.

 Despite the warning on cigarette boxes, smokers choose to satisfy their desire unconcerned.
 The cigarette has been known to contain eighteen different poisons.